Easy Pad Thai

 This post may contain affiliate links.
 Read my full disclosure policy.

-Traditional pad Thai recipes call for a daunting list of ingredients—think tamarind liquid, dried shrimp, pickled white radishes, and garlic chives—that can be tough to track down at your local grocery store.
-But don’t worry, this simplified “Westernized” version with a few clever swaps (yes, that’s why the recipe strangely calls for ketchup!) can be just as delicious and way more approachable.
+Traditional pad Thai typically has a daunting list of ingredients—think tamarind liquid, dried shrimp, pickled white radishes, and garlic chives—that can be hard to find at your local grocery store.
+This simplified, “Westernized” version uses a few smart swaps (yes, that’s why there’s ketchup!) to keep things accessible while still delivering bold, satisfying flavor.

 “Made it last night and it is the best pad Thai ever!
 Easy to make and customize.
 Thank you!”